s-sohani/knowledge/Kuber/Objects/StateFullSet.md

 ![[Pasted image 20240426182223.png]]

 >Because certain stateful applications don’t handle rapid scale-downs nicely, StatefulSets scale down only one pod instance at a time.

+### Providing stable dedicated storage to each stateful instance
+each pod of a StatefulSet needs to reference a different PersistentVolumeClaim to have its own separate PersistentVolume.